Zedtek-me/VideoCallBackend/README.md

 # VideoConfrence
-A video Confrencing application Based on Django as the backend/api and React as the frontend.
+A video Confrencing application Based on Django as the backend/api and React + WebRtc && WebSocket as the frontend.